zippycup/puppet_git_dynamic_environments/README.md

 git push origin [your_branch_name]
 ```
 ### Run puppet agent on target server
 Depending on how you implemented create_env.sh.
-This needs to be run to update the puppet master
+This needs to be run to update the puppet master.
+Once the puppet master has the update, then run the puppet client.
 ```
 ssh root@[target_server]
 puppet agent -t